-For the fifth D-EITI report, the trade tax collection process was analysed in more detail using a questionnaire developed by us.
-This questionnaire was sent to the 20 municipalities mentioned above.
-The responses resulting from the
+During the 5th D-EITI report, the trade tax collection process was analysed in more detail using a questionnaire developed by the IA.
+This questionnaire was sent to 20 municipalities that reported the highest cumulative payments for trade taxes in the 2020 reporting year according to data reports from the participating companies.